-IF YOUTH ARRIVE AT YOUR SITE (VIRTUALLY OR IN- PERSON) AND ARE NOT ON YOUR ROSTER, please have them contact our SYIP Support Center by calling 202-698-3492 or emailing youthjobs@dc.gov.
-Notify and follow up with your SYIP Liaison.
+IF YOUTH ARRIVE AT YOUR SITE AND ARE NOT ON YOUR ROSTER, please have them contact our HSIP Support Center by calling 202-698-3492 or emailing youthjobs@dc.gov.
+Notify and follow up with your HSIP Liaison.

-NOTE: Allowing youth to continue working at your site that is not on your roster and not approved by DOES will result in your organization being responsible for paying the youth directly.
+NOTE: Allowing a youth to continue working at your site that is not on your roster and not approved by DOES will result in your organization being responsible for paying the youth directly.